-- (i) the use of individually negotiated planning obligations and / or any standard charge(s) on the approval of each new home on smaller sites, typically of fewer than 15 units (gross), to be secured through a planning obligation under Section 106 of the Town and Country Planning Act; and - (ii) the use of individually negotiated planning obligations entered into by the Council under Section 106 of the Town and Country Planning Act, on sites of 15 or more units (gross).
+- i) the use of individually negotiated planning obligations and I or any standard charge(s) on the approval of each new home on smaller sites, typically of fewer than 15 units (gross), to be secured through a planning obligation under Section 106 of the Town and Country Planning Act; and - ii) the use of individually negotiated planning obligations entered into by the Council under Section 106 of the Town and Country Planning Act, on sites of 15 or more units (gross).

-Formatted: Indent: Left: -0.03 cm, Hanging: 0.4 cm, Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm The provision of Affordable Housing, together with on and off-site facilities, training, services and improvements necessitated by new commercial and other development, will be secured through planning conditions and obligations entered into by the Council and developers under Section 106 of the Town and Country Planning Act and related or equivalent legislation.
+The provision of Affordable Housing, together with on and off-site facilities, training, services and improvements necessitated by new commercial and other development, will be secured through planning conditions and obligations entered into by the Council and developers under Section 106 of the Town and Country Planning Act and related or equivalent legislation.